ndench/ndench.github.io/_drafts/my-journey-with-terraform-part-1.md

 I hope I've peaked your interest in Terraform, please leave a comment letting me know anything specific you'd like me to cover in future posts.
-This series will cover pretty much every "Aha moment" I've had, and what makes me refuse to do any infrastructure changes by "clicking on shit in the console".
+This series will cover pretty much every "Aha moment" I've had, and what makes me refuse to make any infrastructure changes by "clicking on shit in the console".